biokiste/frontend/README.md

 REACT_APP_AUTH_CLIENT_ID=clientId
 ```

-To test reading and adding transactions during Rebuild create a `.env` file and add following variables:
+To connect fronted to backend add `.env` file and add following variables to the `.env` file:

 ```
-TOKEN=token # apikey from backend
-USER_ID=userId # an user id
+API=host # address of api server (e.g. http://localhost:1316)
 ```

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).